Skip to content

 Unique identifier used to distinguish expanders with identical arguments.

-• mr.Expander() returns an output area.
+• mr.Expander() returns an output area with a .clear() method.
 Put content inside using with.

 • The expander uses a single unified border and smooth open/close animation.